microsoft/sbom-tool/docs/sbom-tool-api-reference.md

 };
 ```

-The whole `RuntimeConfiguration` object is optional, and if needed a null value can be provided to the API.
+The whole `RuntimeConfiguration` object is optional.
+As needed, the user can provide a null value to the API.

-## Scan based SBOM generator API
+## Scan-based SBOM generator API

-The scan based SBOM generator API is very similar to the CLI based tool, as in it takes the source directories as parameters, and scans the directories for components and generates the SBOM for you.
+The scan-based SBOM generator API is very similar to the CLI-based tool.
+This API uses source directories as parameters.
+After scanning the directories for components, the API generates the output SBOM file.

 ```C#